Skip Navigation

 Goals of MGLS:2017

-• A key goal of the study is to better understand the supports students need for academic success, high school readiness, and positive life development such as high school graduation, college and career readiness, and healthy lifestyles of all students.
-The study will track the progress students make in reading and mathematics and their developmental trajectories as they transition from elementary to high school and identify factors in their school, classroom, home and out-of-home experiences that may help to explain differences in achievement and development, and that may contribute to academic success and other outcomes both during the middle grade years and beyond.
+A key goal of the study was to better understand the supports students need for academic success, high school readiness, and positive life development such as high school graduation, college and career readiness, healthy lifestyles of all students.
+The study tracked the progress students made in reading and mathematics and their developmental trajectories as they transitioned from elementary to high school and identified factors in their school, classroom, home, and out-of-home experiences that may help to explain differences in achievement and development, and that may contribute to academic success and other outcomes both during the middle grade years and beyond.

 Sample